No, you shouldn’t put microwave popcorn in an air fryer, as the results will be disappointing.

 How to Make Popcorn in Your Air Fryer

-When you make popcorn in your air fryer, you should get a jug of popcorn kernels.
+You should get a jug of popcorn kernels when you make popcorn in your air fryer.
 Take a quarter of a cup of popcorn kernels, and then you need two tablespoons of popcorn oil.
 Then, turn on your air fryer, and cook your popcorn for eight to ten minutes.
 When the kernels stop popping, you can throw the popcorn in a bowl and enjoy it.

 The benefit of using an air fryer is that you are less likely to overcook or burn the popcorn.
 In addition, it isn’t as messy as cooking on the stovetop.
-This method also uses less oil, and it is the healthiest way to pop your popcorn.
+This method also uses less oil and is the healthiest way to pop your popcorn.

 Are There Other Ways to Cook Microwave Popcorn?

 You can cook your microwave popcorn on a stovetop.
-You will want to use a two-quart pot with a lid, and it should have a handle so that you will be able to shake it.
-You might need to tip the lid to let some of the steam out.
+You will want to use a two-quart pot with a lid, and it should have a handle so you can shake it.
+You might need to tip the lid to let some steam out.

 Difference Between Popcorn Kernels and Microwave Popcorn